Code-Institute-Submissions/CI_MS2/README.md

 Code Institute Tutors for their support.

-My Mentor for ideas and feedback.
+My Mentor for helpful ideas and feedback.

-Friends for helping to test the site.
+My friends for assisting with testing the site.